TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 10/2 Kings 10.9.md

 ---

-And it came to pass in the morning, that he went out, and stood, and said to all the people, Ye are righteous: behold, I conspired against my master, and slew him; but who smote all these?
+It happened in the morning, that he went out, and stood, and said to all the people, "You are righteous.
+Behold, I conspired against my master, and killed him; but who struck all these?